stolsma/apiary/README.md

 # Code documentation

 The code documentation of `apiary` is still very much a work in progress.
-We'll be actively updating the documentation in the upcoming months to make it easier to get acclimated with `apiary`.
+We'll be actively updating the documentation in the upcoming months to make it easier to contribute code to `apiary`.

 A first preview can be found [here](https://github.com/stolsma/apiary/blob/master/docs/index.md)!